In day to day life it's the small things that make me happy. You know the kind of things that I mean -

 - Add all the pesto ingredients to a blender or food processor and blitz until it is the right consistency - you still want to see a little texture in it.
 Taste and adjust the seasoning, also adding more lemon if it needs it.

-- Boil a large pan of salted water and add a splash of oil.
+- Boil a large pan of salted water for the pasta.
 Cook the spaghetti according to the packet instructions.
 It will be altogether lovelier if the spaghetti still retains a little bite i.e. 'al dente'.

 - While the spaghetti is cooking, tip the lardons into a small saucepan and fry until they are crispy, golden and smelling delicious.